The Church Rocks trail is a popular bicycling trail as it is located in Washington City. It also makes for an interesting hike.

 If coming from the south, take Interstate I15 exit 13 south on Washington Parkway 1.1 miles to Telegraph Street and turn left.
 Travel 1.1 miles to the traffic light at Highland Parkway and turn left and drive up the hill to the end of the Parkway Road past Highlands park and onto Horizons Parkway parking at the north end of the parking lot.

-From the trailhead at the north end of the Highland Parkway, follow the trail which traverses along the edge of the ridge overlooking Coral Canyon until you come to the gravel road and gravel road down to the valley.
+From the trail head at the north end of the Highland Parkway, follow the trail which traverses along the edge of the ridge overlooking Coral Canyon until you come to the gravel road and gravel road down to the valley.
 A slightly more direct route is to hike through the gate and down the rough trail to the valley.
 Follow the bike tracks to the culvert.
 This is about 1 mile.

-Continue straight ahead, 0.2 miles, along the Grapevine wash until you get to the Church Rocks trail sign at 1.2 miles from Highland Park.
+Continue straight ahead, through the culvert along the Grapevine wash until you get to the Church Rocks trail sign at 1.2 miles from Highland Park.
 Turn right and follow the well marked trail out to the church rocks and back a distance of 2.5 miles.
 On the return loop you can either follow the Grapevine wash to the start or the slickrock above and east of the wash.
 Then return through the culvert to highland Park.

-The trail traverses the red rock ridge on vast expanses of slickrock with great views of the surrounding areas.
+The Church Rocks trail traverses the red rock ridge on vast expanses of slickrock with great views of the surrounding areas.
 At the far end the trail overlooks the red rock formation known as the “Church” because it resembles a large cathedral with many windows.
-The return leg loops up and back around to the start north of the outgoing red rock ridge and joins the prospector Trail about half way along.
+The return leg loops up and back around to the start north of the outgoing red rock ridge.